s-evelyn/osTicket-PostInstallConfig/README.md

 5. Configure Agents

-   - Make sure that you are in the Admin Panel
+   - Make sure that you are in the Admin Panel, select the Agents, and then Agents
+   - Click Add New Agent
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>